awsdocs/amazon-ecs-developer-guide/doc_source/launch_window-container_instance.md

 # Launching an Amazon ECS Windows container instance<a name="launch_window-container_instance"></a>

 Your Amazon ECS container instances are created using the Amazon EC2 console\.
-Before you begin, be sure that you've completed the steps in [Setting up with Amazon ECS](get-set-up-for-amazon-ecs.md)\.
+Before you begin, be sure that you've completed the steps in [Set up to use Amazon ECS](get-set-up-for-amazon-ecs.md)\.

 **To launch a container instance**